-(4) "Medicare benefits" is as defined in rule 5101:3-1-05 of the Administrative Code.
+(4) "Medicare benefits" has the same meaning as in rule 5160-1-05 of the Administrative Code.

-(5) "Third party (TP)" is as defined in section 5101.571 of the Revised Code.
+(5) "Third party" (TP) has the same meaning as in section 5160.35 of the Revised Code.

-(7) "Third party benefit" means any health care service(s) available to consumers through any medical insurance policy or through some other resource that covers medical benefits and the payment for those services is either completely the obligation of the TPP or in part the obligation of the consumer, the TPP and/or medicaid.
-(Examples of a third party benefit include private health or accidental insurance, medicare, CHAMPUS or worker's compensation.)
+(6) "Third party benefit" means any health care service available to individuals through any medical insurance policy or through some other resource that covers medical benefits and the payment for those services is either completely the obligation of the third party payer (TPP) or in part the obligation of the individual, the third party payer, or medicaid (examples of a third party benefit include private health or accidental insurance, medicare, CHAMPUS or worker's compensation).

-(9) "Third party claim" means any claim(s) submitted to ODJFS for reimbursement after all TPPs have met their payment obligations.
-In addition, the following will be considered third party claims by ODJFS:
+(7) "Third party claim" means any claim submitted to the Ohio department of medicaid (ODM) for reimbursement after all TPPs have met their payment obligations.
+In addition, the following will be considered third party claims by ODM:

-(D) The medicaid program must be the last payer to receive and adjudicate the claim, except as determined by rule 5101:3-1-03 of the Administrative Code, and the state sponsored program awarding reparations to victims of crime under sections 2743.51 to 2743.72 of the Revised Code.
-ODJFS reimburses for covered services only after the provider takes reasonable measures to obtain all third party payments and file claims with all TPPs prior to billing ODJFS.
-Providers who have gone through reasonable measures to obtain all third party payments, but who have not received payment from a TPP, or have gone through reasonable measures and received partial payment, may use an appropriate code on the claim to obtain payment and submit a claim to ODJFS requesting reimbursement for the rendered service(s).
+(E) ODM reimburses for medically necessary covered services only after the provider takes reasonable measures to obtain all third party payments and file claims with all TPPs prior to billing ODM.
+Providers who have gone through reasonable measures to obtain all third party payments, but who have not received payment from a TPP, or have gone through reasonable measures and received partial payment, may use an appropriate code on the claim to obtain payment and submit a claim to ODM requesting reimbursement for the rendered service.

-(a) The provider submits a claim first to the TPP and receives a remittance advice indicating that a valid reason for non-payment applies for the service as described in paragraph (D)(2) of this rule.
+(a) The provider submits a claim first to the TPP and receives a remittance advice indicating that a valid reason for non-payment applies for the service as described in paragraph (E)(2) of this rule.

-(b) The provider submits a claim first to the TPP for the rendered service(s) no less than three times within a ninety-day period and does not receive a remittance advice or other communication from the TPP within ninety days of the last submission to the TPP.
+(b) The provider submits a claim first to the TPP for the rendered service no less than three times within a ninety-day period and does not receive a remittance advice or other communication from the TPP within ninety days of the last submission to the TPP.
 Providers must be able to document each claim submission and the date of the submission.